ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 Version 1.0.0 of ``ska-tango-base`` introduced the `LRC Protocol
 <https://developer.skao.int/projects/ska-tango-base/en/1.0.0/reference/lrc-client-server-protocol.html>`_.
-By having command classes inherit from ``SubmittedSlowCommand`` rather than ``BaseCommand`` or ``ResponseCommand``, clients can no longer expect a result to be returned immediately from command calls.
-Although they both return a tuple, LRC return values are different; a fast command returns ``(result_code, message)``, whereas the tuple that an LRC immediately returns is ``(result_code, command_id)``, unless the command was rejected, in which case the command_id is not generated, and instead replaced with a message to explain the rejection.
+By having command classes inherit from ``SubmittedSlowCommand`` rather than ``BaseCommand`` or ``ResponseCommand``, clients can no longer expect a command's final result to be returned immediately.
+Although they both return a tuple, LRC return values are different; a fast command returns ``(result_code, message)``, whereas the tuple that an LRC immediately returns is ``(result_code, command_id)``, where command_id is a unique command identifier string, unless the command was rejected, in which case the command_id is not generated, and instead replaced with a message to explain the rejection.

-An LRC's result_code indicates only whether the command was added to the ``TaskExecutor``'s queue, or was rejected, for exmaple, due to the ``TaskExecutor``'s queue being full.
+An LRC's immediate result_code indicates only whether the command was added to the ``TaskExecutor``'s queue, or was rejected, for exmaple, due to the ``TaskExecutor``'s queue being full.
 Once queued, commands are executed within a separate "task-executor thread" running in parallel to the main control thread.
 The actual results of LRCs come from published ``longRunningCommandResult`` attribute change events.
-The value of this attribute is a tuple with the slightly odd format, (command_id, result_code_message), where command_id is a unique command identifier string, and result_code_message is a list(int, str) cast into a string, containing the result_code integer and message string; for example:
-``command_id, result_code_message = ('1725379432.518609_238583733127885_RemoveAllReceptors', '[0, "RemoveAllReceptors completed OK"]')``.
+The value of this attribute is a tuple of (command_id, result_code_message), a slightly odd format since result_code_message is a list(int, str) cast into a string, containing the result_code integer *and* message string; for example: ``command_id, result_code_message = ('1725379432.518609_238583733127885_RemoveAllReceptors', '[0, "RemoveAllReceptors completed OK"]')``.

 One implication of the shift to execute commands in a separate thread is that the structure of the command logic had to change to accomodate parallelism.
-In devices, ``FastCommand``s are implemented as an "execution" method and a command class (instantiated during initialization), whose ``do()`` method calls an associated function in the component manager; this where the command logic lives.
+In devices, ``FastCommand``s are implemented as an "execution" method that initiates the command when called, and a command class (instantiated during initialization), whose ``do()`` method calls an "associated" function in the component manager; this where the command logic lives.
 When the command is called by a client, the execution method fetches the command class object and runs its ``do()`` method.
-Additionally, either the device implements ``is_<COMMAND>_allowed()`` methods for commands that override a baseclass implementation, or else the command class implements an ``is_allowed()`` method for novel commands, which these commands' ``do()`` methods use as a condition to guard the component manager call, in case a command is called from an invalid state, etc. In contrast, LRCs still implement the execution method, but do not implement command classes; instead, during initialization a ``SubmittedSlowCommand`` object is instantiated and when the command is executed, this object's ``do()`` method is called instead.
+Additionally, the device either implements ``is_<COMMAND>_allowed()`` methods for commands that override baseclass commands, or else the command class implements an ``is_allowed()`` method for novel commands, which these commands' ``do()`` methods use as a condition to guard the component manager call in case a command is called from an invalid state, etc. By contrast, LRCs still implement the execution method, but do not implement command classes; instead, during initialization a ``SubmittedSlowCommand`` object is instantiated and when the command is executed, this object's ``do()`` method is called instead.
 Rather than just one associated method in the component manager, LRCs have two.
 The first has public scope and is the one called by the ``SubmittedSlowCommand``'s ``do()`` method.
-All this public method does is submit a task to the ``TaskExecutor``'s queue, and among other things, this task's arguments include 1. the second, private scoped, associated function, containing all the command's logic, and 2. the ``is_<COMMAND>_allowed()`` function, now defined in the component manager rather than the device; this is important, as the validity of calling a given command needs to be evaluated when the task is executed rather
+All this public method does is submit a task to the ``TaskExecutor``'s queue and, among other things, this task's arguments include 1. the second, private scoped, associated function, containing all the command's logic, and 2. the ``is_<COMMAND>_allowed()`` function, now defined in the component manager rather than the device; this is important, as the validity of calling a given command needs to be evaluated when the task is executed rather